imhicihu/ISKM2017/README.md

-# README #
+# Rationale #

-This README would normally document whatever steps are necessary to get your application up and running.
+This document is related to the website of ISKM 2017.
+The source and commits, the workflow _et alia_ on behalf of security.

 ### What is this repository for? ###

-* Quick summary
+* Worflow in the making of website, webapps, mobile content, etc.
-* Version
+* Version 1.3

 ### How do I get set up? ###